zph/island/README.md

 `no one is an island`

 But scripts should be.
+At least the ones where you want to rely on them, not need to install in each ruby version, and make sure they're inside each Gemfile if executed from somewhere that bundler's active.

-Do we need the right version of Perl installed to use ack?
+Do we need the ack perl module installed to use ack?
 No, it's self contained.
-Do we need the right version of Golang installed to use those tools?
-No, self contained.

 Shouldn't ruby have a simple way to generate standalone scripts?
 Island thinks so and will help.